Universiteit Leiden

 Leiden University Law School is taking part in the Just Future Programme, a 5-year consortium of various partners from the Global North and South, supported by the Dutch Ministry of Foreign Affairs, which aims at promoting more inclusive, constructive and legitimate power relations for justice seekers in Afghanistan, Burundi, DRC, South Sudan, Mali, and Niger.

-During the first two years of the programme Prof. Janine Ubink and Dr. Bernardo Almeida will focus on effective land justice pathways for the protection of people’s land rights and prevention of conflict.
-In collaboration with local organizations, they will document and analyse specific practical land justice interventions in South Sudan and Afghanistan.
-Besides its impact at local level, this research also aims to highlight the link between land and conflict as a driver of injustice and conflict relevant to SDG16+.
+During the first two years of the programme, professor Janine Ubink and Dr. Bernardo Almeida, in collaboration with local organizations, conducted studies on land justice interventions in South Sudan.
+Their goal was to enhance knowledge about effective land justice pathways for protecting people’s land rights and preventing conflict.
+In addition to its local impact, this research aimed to highlight the connection between land and conflict as a driver of injustice and conflict relevant to SDG16+.

 This website uses cookies.
 More information.